khizar-saleem/diy-garage/README.md

 ## Intended Users

-* People prefer to do their own car maintenance.
+* People who prefer to do their own car maintenance.
 * People who want to learn how to maintain their own cars.

 * [User stories](docs/user-stories.md)